yawad/smartobjects-java-client/README.md

 ```
 You can verify if there is any error(s) for the list of owners created / updated.

-The API result will contain a list of the “x_device_id”s (id), their results (“success” or “error”)
+The API result will contain a list of the x_device_id's (id), their results (“success” or “error”)
-and the message if there is an error.
+and a message if an error occurreds.

 Note: ResultStates is an ENUM with only ResultStates.success (“success”) or ResultStates.error (“error”)